paulbaumgarten/pbaumgarten.com/python/102-strings-and-casting.md

 ## Concatenating strings & f-strings

-> f-Strings require a minimum of Python version 3.6
+*Note: f-Strings require a minimum of Python version 3.6*

 Strings can be concatenated together with the `+` operator.